Getting started with a project

-Have a look at the project’s readme on gitlab.
-This should tell you how to get the project running on your own machine.
+Have a look at the project’s readme on GitLab.
+This should tell you how to get the project running on your machine.
 If it doesn’t or the instructions don’t work you’ve found a bug!
 Report it so that the maintainers can fix it.

 Finding something to work on

-Now you’ve got the project setup, lets find something to work on.
+Now you’ve got the project setup, let’s find something to work on.
 There are a couple of ways to go about this, but it’s best to start on something small and then work up to bigger tasks.
-A good first step is to have a go at fixing some of the ‘low hanging fruit’ bug reports.
+An excellent first step is to have a go at fixing some of the ‘low hanging fruit’ bug reports.
 These are reports that should be relatively easy to fix.

-Working on bugs is a good way to get fimilar with a project, as you’ll end up looking at lots of different areas of the code.
-It’s also very useful for both the maintainers and the end users of the software.
+Working on bugs is a good way to get familiar with a project, as you’ll end up looking at lots of different areas of the code.
+It’s also handy for both the maintainers and the end-users of the software.

 Fixing the bug